-A Performing Arts is currently studied at the Kilkeel High School.
-Engineering and Moving Image may be taught in both St. Louis and Kilkeel High.
+A Performing Arts and French will be taught at Kilkeel High School.
+Engineering and Moving Image can be taught in both St. Louis and Kilkeel High, the location will be advised each year.

 Q What is the difference between school and St Louis 6th Form?